AryaPeer/AryaPeer/README.md

 </div>

 # About Me:
-I like solving problems and I like C++.
+I like solving logic based problems and I like C++.